qutip/qutip/doc/guide/heom/fermionic.rst

 As in the bosonic case, we can specify ``e_ops`` in order to retrieve the expectation values of operators at each given time.
-See :ref:`guide/heom/bosonic:System and bath dynamics` for a fuller description of the returned ``result`` object.
+See :ref:`heom-bosonic-system-and-bath-dynamics` for a fuller description of the returned ``result`` object.

 Below we run the solver again, but use ``e_ops`` to store the expectation